-Select Paramedic and Emergency Medical Services in Ontario require the Ottawa Paramedic Physical Abilities Test (OPPAT™) as part of their hiring process and/or physical demands testing of prospective recruits, paramedics returning to work, and special operations teams.
+Select Paramedic and Emergency Medical Services in Ontario require the Ottawa Paramedic Physical Abilities Test (OPPAT™) as part of their hiring process and/or physical demands testing of students, prospective recruits, paramedics returning to work, and special operations teams.
 Developed by Drs.
 Fischer, MacPhee & Sinden, the OPPAT™ is a

 bona fide occupational test that emphasizes the tasks associated with being a frontline paramedic, including: